deskavaenkelt/EcUtbildningDevOps/Databases in Linux/Assignment 2/README.md

 ## Result MySQL

+I have been working in IntelliJ and mad the connections to the databases in there.

 ### Server setup

 Installed an TurnKey Server with MySQL/MariaDB (in a LXC) and assigned it the ip-address 192.168.1.20.